-- defines the term "eligible to participate" to include, but not be limited to, a student participating in tryouts, off-season conditioning, summer workouts, preseason conditioning, in-season practice, or contests.
-The term does not mean that a student must be placed on any specific team for interscholastic or interscholastic extracurricular activities. - prohibits a student from participating in a sport if the student participated in that same sport at another school during that school year unless the student meets specified criteria for exemption. - authorizes a private school student to participate in a sport at public high school even if the private school is not a member of FHSAA and even if the private school offers the athletic program. - allows a student who transfers during the school year to seek to immediately join an existing team if the roster for the specific interscholastic or interscholastic extracurricular activity has not reached the activity's identified maximum size and if the coach for the activity determines that the student has the requisite skill and ability to participate. - Home education students participating in interscholastic and interscholastic extracurricular student activities; must register at the school prior to the home education student participating in the activity.
+- non-traditional students must register with the school his/her intent to participate in interscholastic athletics as a representative of the school before participation (FHSAA Bylaw 9.2.2). - defines the term "eligible to participate" to include, but not be limited to, a student participating in tryouts, off-season conditioning, summer workouts, preseason conditioning, in-season practice, or contests.
+The term does not mean that a student must be placed on any specific team for interscholastic or interscholastic extracurricular activities. - a student may participate in a sport if the student participated in that same sport at another school during that school year if the student meets specified criteria for exemption or could participate at their previous school for the remainder of that school year (FHSAA Bylaw 9.2.2.7). - authorizes a non-member private school student to participate in a sport at any public high school if the private school is not a member of FHSAA, has 200 or less students in the corresponding grade levels and must not sponsor the sport. - allows a student who transfers during the school year to seek to immediately join an existing team if the roster for the specific interscholastic or interscholastic extracurricular activity has not reached the activity's identified maximum size and if the coach for the activity determines that the student has the requisite skill and ability to participate. - Home education students participating in interscholastic and interscholastic extracurricular student activities; must register at the school prior to the home education student participating in the activity. - Any student who attends a district special school, St Johns Virtual or St. Johns Technical High